-Death of 5 Cuban generals in 9 days marks passing of old guard amid new crises
+Deaths of 5 Cuban generals in 9 days mark passing of old guard amid new crises

-The passing of several generals in a short space of time comes as the revolutionary vanguard that has led the communist country for six decades hands over power to a new generation.
+The deaths of several generals in a short space of time come as the revolutionary vanguard that has led the communist country for six decades hands over power to a new generation.

-William LeoGrande, a Cuba expert at American University, said that the spate of deaths in Cuba reminded him of the Soviet Union in the period when senior figures such as Leonid Brezhnev, Yuri Andropov and Konstatin Chernenko passed away — though those deaths were spread across three years, not nine days.
+William LeoGrande, a Cuba expert at American University, said that the deaths in Cuba reminded him of the Soviet Union in the period when senior figures such as Leonid Brezhnev, Yuri Andropov and Konstantin Chernenko died — though those deaths were spread across three years, not nine days.

-LeoGrande said that impact of the deaths in Cuba may not have much practical impact on the government, given the advanced age of most of the generals, but it was “a stark reminder that the ‘historic’ generation of leaders that made the revolution and founded the revolutionary regime is quickly passing from the scene.”
+LeoGrande said the deaths in Cuba may not have much practical impact on the government, given the advanced age of most of the generals, but it was “a stark reminder that the ‘historic’ generation of leaders that made the revolution and founded the revolutionary regime is quickly passing from the scene.”

-The deaths also come amid a surge in coronavirus cases and just weeks after some of the largest protests in Cuba in decades rocked the country’s old guard and challenged the authority of Cuban president President Miguel Díaz-Canel, the first member of the younger generation to lead modern Cuba.
+The deaths also come amid a surge in coronavirus cases and just weeks after some of the largest protests in Cuba in decades rocked the country’s old guard and challenged the authority of Cuban President Miguel Díaz-Canel, the first member of the younger generation to lead modern Cuba.

-Sen. Marco Rubio (R-Flo) took note of the deaths on Monday, tweeting that Cuban military leaders had been having “incredibly bad luck lately.”
-The following afternoon the shared a photograph of the five dead leaders with the caption “very strange.”
+Sen. Marco Rubio (R-Fla.) took note of the deaths on Monday, tweeting that Cuban military leaders had been having “incredibly bad luck lately.”
+The following afternoon he shared a photograph of the five dead leaders, with the caption “very strange.”

 The first death announced by Cuban media was that of Agustín Peña Pórrez, whose July 17 passing was featured on the website of Granma, the official newspaper of Cuba’s Communist Party.
 Díaz-Canel tweeted that the news was “painful and sad.”